 You will definitely come across this if you take a classical mechanics class, most notably when you study Hooke’s Law again.
 If you look at the graph above, you will notice that it is a graph plotting the force exerted by a Hookean spring as a function of its displacement from its equilibrium position.

 The dotted line is how the spring actually behaves, but it is a very complicated and nasty function (in this case it looks like a cubic function, but many times we are not that lucky), and the red line represents Hooke’s Law, which is simply the second term of the Taylor Series representation of the dotted line function:

 If we take the constant to be at the origin, you get Hooke’s Law (the first term is a constant we can ignore in this case because it is zero, and the factor in front of the second term is equal to -k, which we determine experimentally):

-This is only one, albeit an important application of sequences and series.
+This is only one, albeit an important application of sequences and series in physics.